• CA Business

 Step #4 – Speak out at school board meetings.

-• You can find a sample script HERE.
+• You can find a sample scripts HERE and HERE.

 Step #5 – Keep your School Board Project liaison updated on your actions.